 3.2.1 Apartment developments are often characterised by a range of communal areas and/or services which are not adopted or maintained by a public authority.
 These include public open spaces and landscaped areas as well as communal services or common parts of the building such as the sewerage system or roof.
 It is important that all communal areas and/ or services are maintained and managed, to ensure that they do not fall into disrepair and to enable the owners of the individual residential units to collectively enjoy the benefits that these bring, as well as enabling them to safely use their properties.

 3.2.2 The management and maintenance of any such communal areas and/or services, should be fully considered.
-Such areas should benefit from simplistic design which incorporates the use of high quality materials, fixtures and equipment (i.e. CCTV, entry phones) at a cost balanced with affordability in regards to any management fees or service charges.
+Such areas should benefit from simplistic design which incorporates the use of high quality materials, fixtures and equipment (i.e. CCTV, entry phones) at a cost balanced with affordability in regard to any management fees or service charges.

 3.2.3 Management Plans are an appropriate mechanism to outline the general arrangements for apartment developments.
-Although not exhaustive, information that may be provided within management plans includes an outline of responsibilities, a list of services provide, and maintenance and servicing arrangements.
+Although not exhaustive, information that may be provided within management plans includes an outline of responsibilities, a list of services provided and maintenance and servicing arrangements.

-3.2.4 Section 76 planning agreements10 may be required to secure management arrangements where these cannot be adequately addressed by the imposition of conditions alone.
+3.2.4 Section 76 planning agreements [Footnote 18] may be required to secure management arrangements where these cannot be adequately addressed by the imposition of conditions alone.
 In such instances, it will be necessary for developers to submit proposed Heads of Terms for the Planning Agreement that will be required as part of their planning applications.
 Planning permission will not be issued until the final Agreement has been signed by all relevant parties.
 In the event that required management arrangements cannot be secured by way of a Planning Agreement, the Council may refuse the planning application.